Propane vs. Natural Gas vs. Heating Oil: Philadelphia Home Heating Fuel Comparison

 Adoption of solar home heating systems in Philadelphia

-The most eco-friendly heating option is solar.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 As it stands today, 7,204 homes in Philadelphia are heated with active solar arrays.
-This is a 240% gain from 2015, when 2,117 homes incorporated active solar heating.
+This is a 228% gain from 2018, when 2,197 homes had active solar heating.

 Philadelphia County Heating Oil Trends